billhails/CEKF/docs/LEXICAL_ADDRESSING.md

 and similarily for other language constructs.

-Continuing with our naive run-time evaluation, variable are looked up in the current environment:
+Continuing with our naive run-time evaluation analogy, variable are looked up in the current environment:

 ```scheme
 (define (eval-var var env)